nolarifi/TP_Snakemake/atacseq/README.md

                                                            specific environemts and insure the control quality of atacseq reads.

 ## VI.
 Updating the Snakefile to include a new rule  :
-   1. in all rule section of Snakefile :
+   1. In all rule section of Snakefile :
       -the name of the result files and the path to the repertory containing these results are indicated
    2. rule fastqc_init:
       -the input , output files , the script are specified.
       -Additionnal parameters such as log , threads , message to improve reproducibility and job efficiency are also added.
       -Conda parameter indicating the path to the config file describing the conda environment env.yaml
-   3. the script is launched: snakemake --cores all --use-conda --snakefile scripts/Snakefile
+   3. The script is launched: snakemake --cores all --use-conda --snakefile scripts/Snakefile

-## copy configuration file from HPC project for trimmomatic and picard
-scp -r student05@193.49.167.84:/opt/apps/picard-2.18.25 /home/ubuntu/atacseq
-scp -r student05@193.49.167.84:/opt/apps/trimmomatic-0.38 /home/ubuntu/atacseq